jessepav/lacygoill-wiki-backup/tmux/format.md

 `list-clients`, `list-buffers` or `list-commands` + `$ awk` or `$ sed`.

 ###
-## Which pane ID do I get if I run
+## Which pane ID is output by
 ### `$ tmux display -p -t mysession '#D'`?

-If `mysession` is being attached, the ID of the pane currently focused.
+If `mysession` is being attached, the ID of the currently active pane.
-Otherwise, the ID of the last pane  which was focused when `mysession` was being attached.
+Otherwise, the ID of  the last pane which was active  when `mysession` was being attached.

 ### `$ tmux display -p -t 'mysession:^' '#D'`?

-The ID of  the last pane which  was focused in the first  window of `mysession`, when  the latter  was being  attached and  you left  the first  window to  focus another one.
+The ID of the last pane which was active in the first window of `mysession`, the last time  the latter was being  attached and you  left the first window  to use another one.

-### ?
+### `$ tmux display -p -t 'mysession' '#W`'

+If `mysession` is being attached, the name of the currently used window.
+Otherwise, the name of the last window which was used when `mysession` was being attached.

+##
-More generally, what happens if I pass a description to `-t` which is not accurate enough?
+### More generally, what happens if I pass a description to `-t` which is not accurate enough?

+Tmux seems to  use the currently active pane/window if  it's compatible with the description provided,  otherwise it uses  the last pane/window which  was active among the set of panes/windows which are compatible with the description.

 ###
 ## How to get the command running in